Skip to main content

 Students must complete general education requirements that will provide students a general knowledge to help them complete a degree at CWC.

-With approval by the faculty advisor, a student may choose a combination of courses with a general education designator to complete the requirements in this section.
+*Gen Ed Electives: With approval by faculty advisor, student may choose a combination of courses with a general education designator to complete the requirements of this section.

 Total Credit Hours: 120